 A single vessel can transport the equivalent of 700 truckloads.
-Large-scale operations and efficient utilisation of vessels enable highly competitive prices while alowing for flexible, door-to-door solutions.
-Therefore, multimodal is a cost-effective alternative to traditional road transport.
+Large-scale operations and efficient utilization of vessels enable highly competitive prices while allowing for flexible, door-to-door solutions.
+Therefore, multimodal transport is a cost-effective alternative to traditional road transport.

 Reduce cargo loss

-When opting for a multimodal solution most of the transport distances are conducted by sea, where cargo is far better protected, being safely stored on a vessel than on a trailer at a congested, and easy accessible highway.
+When opting for a multimodal solution, most of the transport distances are conducted by sea, where cargo is far better protected, being safely stored on a vessel than on a trailer at a congested, and easily accessible highway.

 Top Commodities Stolen in 2019

 Many companies lack the ability to scale logistics operations in response to varying demands throughout the year.
 Whether you need to reduce cargo flow, increase volume or add new drop-off locations, multimodal has the ability to scale far better than trucks.

 Due to the size of our vessel fleet, many containers, extensive European network and multiple sailings per week, you will be able to quickly adapt the flows in order to cope with last minute orders, changes or delays by adding or rerouting cargo on an as-needed basis.